-Stamps can be bought at most grocery stores, kiosks, bookshops and department stores.
-A first class stamp (international and for mail weighing less than 50 g) costs 1.40€ regardless.
-A second class stamp costs 1.30€.
-For bigger mail, please use the postal office to assure that your mail is delivered.
+Stamps can be bought at most kiosks, bookshops and department stores.
+A first class letter (less than 50 g) costs 1.00€ regardless of the destination.

-10.3 Telephones
+9.3 Telephones

 There are no public payphones in Finland.
 Instead, almost everyone has a mobile phone.